ADULTS

 Caring Close Knit Crafters (CCKC)

-2nd Thursday of the month at 10:30 am in the Smoot Conference Room (upper level))
+2nd Thursday of the month at 10:30 am in Smoot Conference Room

-The prayer shawl ministry has expanded!
-Knitters, crocheters, sewers, and crafters of all sorts gather on the 2nd Thursday of each month, sharing creative ideas and inspiration.
+Are you a knitter, sewer, crocheter, or a crafter?
+Or do you have hopes to become one?
+Knitters, crocheters, sewers, and crafters of all sorts, gather on the 2nd Thursday of each month, sharing creative ideas and inspiration.
 Join them to share your gifts, to be inspired, and to inspire others.
 Bring a friend!
 Questions?
 Contact the Parish Office or Martha High.

 KIRKS AND CATHEDRALS